You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 No inactivity fee

-Saxo does not seem to charge an inactivity fee for Singaporean accounts.
-While they charge this fee for US accounts, there does not seem to be such a fee for Singaporeans.
+Saxo does not charge an inactivity fee for Singaporean accounts.
+While they charge this fee for US accounts, you will not incur this fee if you are using Saxo Markets.

 No withdrawal fees